Malhar

-Raag Malhar, is an ancient raga with many variations, one variation known as Miyan Ki Malhar or Tansen Ki Malhar, was popularized by Sangeet Samrat Tansen.
+Raag Malhar is an ancient raga with many variations, one variation known as Miyan Ki Malhar or Tansen Ki Malhar was popularized by Sangeet Samrat Tansen.
 Malhar is a Hindustani classical raga.
 Malhar is associated with torrential rains.

 Besides the basic Shuddha Malhar, which was the original Malhar, several Malhar variations or related ragas use the Malhar signature phrase S (m)R (m)R P, including Miyan ki Malhar, Megh Malhar, Ramdasi Malhar, Gaud Malhar, Sur Malhar, Nat Malhar, Dhulia Malhar and Meera ki Malhar.
 The Malhar Family is based on this signature phrase, where many such other ragas are created and are categorized under this family.
 This phrase, although it might seem similar and equivalent, is different from the swara phraseology employed in Raga Brindavani Sarang.

 It can be determined that raga Miyan ki Malhar is a mixture of ragas Brindavani Sarang, raga Kafi and raga Durga.This raga has a Vakra form (meaning that the swaras of a raga are not completely arranged in a particularly straightforward manner), and is classified as a Gambhir Prakruti raga (meaning that it is played slow with patience, and it is played in a serious tone/note).

+Theory

+In modern Hindustani musicology, raga Malhar, also known as Shuddha Malhar, has generally been classified under Kafi thaat or parent scale.
+Historically, however, its classification varied across regional musicological treatises.
+Lochan’s Northern treatise Ragatarangini classifies Malhar under the Megh parent scale which was also adopted by King Hridayanarayana in Hrdayakautuka.
+Conversely, Somanatha’s Southern-influenced Ragavibodha assigns the raga to a dedicated Mallari mela.
+Abhobala’s Sangitaparijata categorizes a Mallari under Gauri mela, though musicologist Vishnu Narayan Bhatkhande noted that this flat-note scale is structurally distinct from modern Hindustani Shuddha Malhar.

+These differences explain that historical raga classifications were not equivalent to the modern system and that the name Malhar was often applied to more than one melodic form.

+Jati

+Shuddha Malhar is generally described as pentatonic (audava-audava), meaning that it uses five notes in both ascent and descent.
+The notes Ga and Ni are entirely omitted, leaving only five notes: Sa, Re, Ma, Pa, Dha.

+Historical descriptions are not consistent.
+Some sources describe a Malhar that includes Ni while still calling the raga pentatonic (audava).
+Bhatkhande noted that these discrepancies often stemmed from manuscript transmission and copying errors.

+Arohana and avaroha

+The modern ascent (arohana) and descent (avaroha) of Shuddha Malhar can be considered: